Beryl Battery Energy

 Caring for our communities and the environment is a vital part of our vision.
 We will invite stakeholders and the community to provide feedback on the Beryl BESS at key stages of the planning process.

 The proposed Beryl BESS is located 6km west of Gulgong in central west New South Wales.
 The existing Beryl Solar Farm, a separate entity, is located 100m south of the Beryl BESS.
-The above image shows the proposed footprint (blue) and landscaping boundaries (green), plus temporary construction work ‘lay down’ areas (pink).
+The above image shows the proposed battery storage area (purple) and landscaping boundaries (green), plus temporary construction work ‘laydown’ areas.
 Click to view or download the map.

 Beryl Battery Energy Storage System